forcedotcom/source-tracking/README.md

   deletedFiles: [],
 });

 // Pass an array of objects.
-The shape comes from SDR's FileResponse type, Success variant
+The type comes from SDR's FileResponse type, Success variant
 // By default, it'll poll the server to get your SourceMembers before committing all the changes to the tracking files await tracking.updateRemoteTracking([
   {